RaedAddala/Nodejs-Prisma-GraphQL-Example/README.md

-# Nestjs-Prisma-GraphQL-Example
+# NodeJs-Prisma-GraphQL-Example

-Example made with Nestjs, Prisma, GraphQL for a Course Lab.
+Example made with NodeJs, Prisma, GraphQL for a Course Lab.

 ## How to build this project